d-mironov/SL7/README.md

 - 🔧  Currently working on the TymerWatch
 - 🌱  Learning CS, Electrical engineering, Robotics
 - 🌌  Also doing Astrophotography
 - 🔎  Looking forward to work together with others
+- 🛰  Interested in Robotics and Spaceflight
 <br/>

 ## Where you can find me